psychedelicious/lifelike/README.md

 - Hexagonal B0/S1235
   - From a clear grid, with edge wrapping off, crystals grow inward.
-  - From a grid with a single cell or symmetrical drawing in the center of the grid, crystals grow outward.
+  - From a grid with a single cell or symmetrical drawing in the center of the grid, very orderly crystals grow outward.
 - von Neumann B24/S23
   - Tries to stabilize as morphing rectangles
   - Try from a random grid, from clear grid while drawing, or from a single square